Chart Color Schemes

 Infrastructure

-Culburra Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Culburra Beach has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact the area.
-Key projects are West Culburra Development, Culburra Beach Access Stairs - Penguins Head Road, Shoalhaven Heads Master Plan, and another West Culburra Development project.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects potentially impacting the region: West Culburra Development, Culburra Beach Access Stairs - Penguins Head Road, Shoalhaven Heads Master Plan, and West Culburra Development.
+The following details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.